What is Disability Etiquette?

 Wheelchair Bound — Instead, “the person uses a wheelchair.”

-Unfortunate, Pitiful, Poor, Deaf And Dumb, Crip, Deformed, Blind As A Bat and any other words or clichés that are judgmental or stereotyping — There are no replacements for these.
+Unfortunate, Pitiful, Poor, Crip, Deformed, Blind As A Bat and any other words or clichés that are judgmental or stereotyping — There are no replacements for these.

 Remember to depict the typical achiever, as well as the newsworthy achiever.
 Emphasize the uniqueness and worth of all individuals rather than the differences.
 Avoid using “normal” unless referring to statistical norms or averages, but not as a label for a person with a disability.
 The word “typical” is more widely accepted.
 What is normal anyway?